SophMC/notechain/README.md

 - *Correlation* : correlation is measuring the relationship between your two variables all else being equal.
 If your data classes are assigned at random, as they might be in a well-designed experiment, “all else being equal” might not be a terrible assumption.
-But when there is a deeper pattern to class assignments, “all else being equal” can be an awful assump‐ tion.
+But when there is a deeper pattern to class assignments, “all else being equal” can be an awful assumption.

 ##### Central Limit Theorem